 - Canals and other waterways

-One of the many Skills for Drafting and Design Graduates is an eye for detail, knowledge of materials’ strengths, range of sizes of structures, and understanding the types of soil bases for support.
+One of the many Skills for Drafting and Design Graduates is an eye for detail, knowledge of materials’ strengths, range of sizes of structures, and understanding of the types of soil bases for support.
 They must also research project details virtually every day and confer regularly with appropriate parties.

 Sound Understanding Of Essential Mathematics